jkbecker/docker-gnuradio-3.8-1/README.md

 There's also a number of override-able parameters in the Dockerfile that can be used to specify Gnuradio and UHD configuration.

+The build system uses 2 build threads by default.
+You can increase the number of build threads by passing `--build-arg MAKE_THREADS=12` to the build command:

 ## Running

 Run the docker image, with volume mounts for running gnuradio-companion